adliska/adliska.github.io/index.md

 <h2>About me</h2>
 <img src="images/adliska.jpg" style="float: right; width: 30%" alt="Adam Liska - photo">
-I'm a research engineer at DeepMind in London.
+I'm a co-founder and CEO of [Glyphic AI](https://www.glyphic.ai/).

+Our mission at Glyphic is to make finding, creating, and sharing enterprise information as easy as possible.
+And -- we are [hiring](https://glyphic-ai.rocket.hr/)!

-Previously, I was a research engineer at Spotify, working on machine learning products that enrich Spotify's audio catalog.
+Previously, I was a research engineer at DeepMind, focusing on machine learning and natural language processing, and at Spotify, where I built machine learning products that enrich Spotify's audio catalog.

 I completed my PhD in Brain and Cognitive Sciences at the [Functional Neuroimaging Lab](https://www.iit.it/research/lines/functional-neuroimaging)